paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 That's not to say there aren't great minds that love tailwind.
 Many great developers that I have a ton of respect for use and espouse tailwind.
 I don't understand why, but they seem to have blinders for all of its problems, but maybe they see something I don't.

 Maybe Tailwind is a symptom, an inflammatory reaction to the sorry state of CSS at the time it was conceived.
 Browser makers have kicked the can on native scoped styles again and again, and issues arising from specificity have persisted until very recently (and only are "gone" if you know how to use `:where`).
 I've seen other engineers, of all levels, stuck in a mire of bad CSS, and so to them maybe Tailwind seems like a lifesaver.
 But CSS _is better now_.
 It's not perfect, but it's better than its ever been, and it's better than tailwind.
 Give it another try.
 Don't reach for big globs of libraries to paper over the issues you think it has.
 Start off with something small and light.
 Use sass and autoprefixer, but not much else.
 Keep things simple and small.
-You might find you're even having fun writing css.
+You might find you're even having fun writing CSS.

 And it's not just frontend stuff that has seen this death.
 I've met senior engineers who don't understand git, and don't want to understand git.
 You point them at git-from-the-bottom-up, and they recoil as if it was a venomous snake.
 I've seen people, lead and principal engineers, who refuse to learn modern JS, insisting that since it was bad in 2006 its bad today.
 Worse still is some of these people have used their leadership positions to prevent the use of modern JS, of component frameworks like react/vue, from being used across an organization.